Home of the lemonlight prize

 POETRY.
 CRAFTED.
 COLLECTED

-Ink & Ribbon Press is a nonprofit literary publisher dedicated to advancing poetry and the book arts through limited-edition works and our annual $3,000 Lemonlight Prize.
+Ink & Ribbon Press is a nonprofit poetry press and publisher dedicated to advancing the craft of the written word and bookbinding through limited-edition works and our annual $3,000 LemonLight Prize.

-We champion poetic voices of artistic and educational value, producing each title with care — from design to print — in small, collectible runs of 100 to 250 copies.
-Our books are crafted as enduring objects of beauty and intention, created for those who believe poetry should be held, not just read.
+We champion poetic voices of artistic and educational value, producing each title with care — from design to print — in small, collectible runs of 250 copies.
+Our fine art editions are crafted as enduring objects of beauty and intention, created for those who believe poetry should be held, not just read.

 Through our publishing program, community readings, and educational outreach, we celebrate poetry as a shared public good.
 The recipient of The Lemonlight Prize is featured in our annual anthology, published as part of this finely made collection.